-- "B" -A paper at this grade has done what was asked of the assignment at a high-quality level.
+"B" -A paper at this grade has done what was asked of the assignment at a high-quality level.
 The work is complete and may need further revision, but works at an elementary level.
 The style is straightforward and the organization is logical.
-It may contain grammatical errors, but it is otherwise readable. - "C" -A paper at this grade has done what was asked of the assignment.
+It may contain grammatical errors, but it is otherwise readable.

+"C" -A paper at this grade has done what was asked of the assignment.
 The work may need significant revision, but is complete in content and has logical organization.
-This paper may contain more grammatical errors that render it unreadable at times. - "D" -A paper at this grade has completed the assignment at level of poor quality.
+This paper may contain more grammatical errors that render it unreadable at times.

+"D" -A paper at this grade has completed the assignment at level of poor quality.
 The work needs significant revision.
 It is usually incomplete and the organization doesn't make sense.
-Attention to style is nonexistent. - "E" -A paper that does not address the needs of the assignment or shows little effort will result in a failing grade.
+Attention to style is nonexistent.

+'E'' -A paper that does not address the needs of the assignment or shows little effort will result in a failing grade.

+I allow one revision from one of the response papers.
 Late papers will not be accepted.
-If you are expecting to be absent, be sure to email me notice of your absence before class, email a copy of your work the day of class AND bring a hardcopy to class the following week.
+If you are expecting to be absent, be sure to email me your work the day of class AND bring a hardcopy to class the following week.
+I allow one extension IF you come to me much in advance.